 Bonk’s Revenge is a two dimension game, mainly for the TurboGrafx-16 console.
 This is the second title within the Bonk series and it was released in 1992 for the TurboGrafx-16 on the Gate of Thunder 4-in-1 game CD-ROM.
 Its multiple stages each carry various specific areas, which range from outdoors to trains to space to underwater.
 Bonk use mouth to grip onto allowed surfaces for climbing.
 Bonk has several excessive abilities: The I button motive him to jump; the II button motive him to bonk.

 Bonk’s health is reflected in heart containers, almost like games within the Zelda series.
 Taking damage will cause Bonk to lose a particular amount of hearts and hearts are often filled again through items, like fruit, collected throughout the game.
 Bonk can gain blue hearts that increase his hearts, allowing him to effectively gain more health because the game advancement.
 Bonk also can turn unconquerable when he gather two small meats or a large meat and may gain an additional life when he gather a little model of himself.
-It features Smileys, close to like coins within the Mario series, which are conducive when the player gets to the bonus round after each boss because they will get extra lives.
-Bonk series is one among the best pc engine games series.
+It features Smileys, close to like coins within the Mario series.
+Which are conducive when the player gets to the bonus round after each boss because they will get extra lives.

 |System||TurboGrafx-16, Game Boy, Virtual Console, PlayStation Network and Windows Store|